 What Factors Determine the Child's Best Interests?

-- The need for continuation of stable home environment;
+- The need for continuing a stable home environment

-- Interactions and interrelationships with other members of household;
+- Interactions and interrelationships with other members of the household

 Find the Right Attorney for Your Child Custody Case